diagnostic · open source · runs locally

 No. It diagnoses whether the pipeline appears to follow evidence rather than presentation.

-Is Kelvin a judge model?
+Is Kelvin using another AI judge model?

 No. It uses controlled perturbations, not an external model grading answers.